donaldlin30/donaldlin30/README.md

 ### Hi there 👋

+I am a fourth year undergraduate student at Davidson College in Davidson, NC, double majoring in Computer Science and Mathematics.
+I’m particularly interested in Reinforcement Learning (RL) and Artificial Intelligence (AI).

+I am currently working on a research project focused on adversarial search in chess AI agents.

 <!--
 **donaldlin30/donaldlin30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.